mPulseMedia/streamEditor/doc/v1/autodesk.md

 <a name="library_install"></a>
 ## Install Library

-To install the library, simply add the following script to the **footer** of AU pages containing the Ooyala video player.
+To install the library, simply add the following script to the **footer** of AU pages containing the Ooyala video player v4.

 ```
 <script type='text/javascript' src='https://themoment.tv/cust/au/themoment.js'></script>